Variations in traffic light operation: Flashing green

 In Canada, there is disagreement between the provinces over the meaning of flashing green ball signals.
 Across most of Canada, such as Ontario, Quebec, New Brunswick, Nova Scotia, the Northwest Territories, and Nunavut (traffic lights in Nunavut are only temporary and not permanent), flashing green means an Advanced Green.
 This means traffic can turn left (across oncoming traffic) without needing to yield.
 The advanced green was originally chosen to be represented by flashing green because at the time of its introduction, in Ontario, a green arrow had meant that all traffic must turn in the direction of the arrow, although this is no longer the case.
-Additionally, an advanced green could be more easily added to existing three-lamp signals than could a green arrow, since it didn't require physically installing a fourth lamp for the arrow.
+Additionally, an advanced green could be more easily added to existing three-lamp signals than could display a green arrow, since it did not require physically installing a fourth lamp for the arrow.

 British Columbia has adopted a non-standard meaning for a flashing green light, using it to indicate that the signal is controlled by pedestrians (and occasionally bikes).
 These signals are placed either at intersections or mid-block to allow pedestrians and cyclists to cross a major road.
 Traffic lights are only installed facing the major road approaches, and if there is a minor road it is controlled by stop signs.
 The signal will flash green until a pedestrian or cyclist is detected.
 The green light typically changes to a solid green indication for a few seconds before changing to yellow and then red but the solid green phase may be omitted depending on the road authority that installed the traffic light.
 The intention of the flashing green is to let drivers know that the signal will only change to yellow for pedestrians but otherwise "rests" in green.

 The US 2009 MUTCD specifically prohibits flashing any green signal indication.
-Protected flashing green is now used in parts of California and Ontario as part of traffic signal preemption for emergency vehicles.
+Protected flashing green is used in parts of California as part of traffic signal preemption for emergency vehicles.
 This does not conform to MUTCD.
 Flashing any green signal indication is also against the Vienna Convention on Road Signs and Signals.
 In Austria, Croatia and Estonia a flashing green light gives advance notice of a change to amber.
 However, this breaches the Vienna Convention.